dagger/dagger/docs/current/guides/128409-build-test-publish-php.md

 }
 ```

 The `buildProductionImage()` method references the base image and executes one additional GraphQL query to add production-specific configuration to the image.
 More specifically, it turns off detailed application error messages for greater security using the `container.withEnvVariable()` API method.
-It also sets a custom container startup script using the `container.withEntrypoint()` API method.
+It also sets an [OpenContainer annotation](https://github.com/opencontainers/image-spec/blob/main/annotations.md#pre-defined-annotation-keys) for the container using the `container.withLabel()` API method.

 ### Publish the image

-The `publish()` method accepts an image reference and publishes the corresponding image to Docker Hub.
+The `publishImage()` method accepts an image reference and publishes the corresponding image to Docker Hub.
 Here's what it looks like:

 ```php
 class DaggerPipeline {